Cimolestes: Classification

-The genus was once considered to be marsupials; later it was reclassified with the placental mammals, as ancestors of the Carnivora and the extinct Creodonta.
-Recent researchers have agreed the species assigned to Cimolestes are primitive eutherian mammals, members of a Cimolestid clade (an order or family named after the genus), part of the larger clade Didelphodonta (a superorder or order, not to be confused with the marsupial clade Didelphimorphia).
+The genus was once considered to be that of a marsupial; later, it was reclassified with the placental mammals, as ancestors of the Carnivora and the extinct Creodonta.
+Recent researchers have agreed the species assigned to Cimolestes are primitive eutherian mammals, members of a cimolestid clade (an order or family named after the genus), part of the larger clade Didelphodonta (a superorder or order, not to be confused with the marsupial clade Didelphimorphia).
 Didelphodonts have been placed within the Ferae, as a sister group to Carnivora.
 However, consensus is emerging that modern placental mammals evolved later than previously thought, that other types of mammals had long, diversified, and successful histories, and that Cimolestes and many related genera are stem eutherians, more closely related to placentals than to marsupials but outside of placental mammals proper, and not closely related to any living animal.

 Cimolestes in particular follows as the direct outgroup to Taeniodonta, indicating that the latter evolved from forms similar to it.

 Reassigned species

 In order to make the genus reflect an actual group of most closely related species, three nominal species of Cimolestes, C. magnus, C. cerberoides, and C. propalaeoryctes, have been reassigned to their own genera, Altacreodus, Ambilestes, and Scollardius, respectively.
-Cimolestes incisus Marsh and Cimolestes stirtoni Clemens remain within the genus.
+Cimolestes incisus (Marsh) and Cimolestes stirtoni (Clemens) remain within the genus.